applitools/sdk.coverage.tests/README.md

 3. There is a folder for each language which should contain the emitter, template, and overrides for that language.
 Example: https://github.com/applitools/sdk.coverage.tests/tree/master/js

-4. In the specific SDK repo, there should be a `coverage-tests` folder with `package.json` that has the dependency of the cli, `@applitools/sdk-coverage-tests`, and a configuration for specifying where to take the code emitting files from.
-See example here: `//TODO add Java or C# folder url`
+4. In the specific SDK repo, there should be a `coverage-tests` folder with `package.json` that has the dependency of the `@applitools/sdk-coverage-tests` (A.K.A. *the CLI*), and a configuration for specifying where to take the code emitting files from.
+See example from the Java SDK: https://github.com/applitools/eyes.sdk.java3/tree/develop/coverage-tests
 ## Workflow

 All SDK's should generate tests from `coverage-tests.js` on the `master` branch.